Dreyfus affair: Commission of sculpture

 In 1985, President François Mitterrand commissioned a statue of Dreyfus by sculptor Louis Mitelberg.
 It was to be installed at the École Militaire but the Minister of Defense Charles Hernu refused to display it there.
 Hernu claimed that this was because the École Militaire is not open to the public, but it was widely believed that this was done to avoid provoking the army.
 Mitterrand did not override his minister and the statue was instead installed at Boulevard Raspail, No. 116–118 at the exit of the Notre-Dame-des-Champs metro station, where it can be found today.
-A replica is located at the entrance of Paris's Museum of Jewish Art and History, which houses the Fond Dreyfus of over three thousand historical documents donated by the grandchildren of Captain Dreyfus.
+A replica is located at the entrance of Paris's Museum of Jewish Art and History, which houses the Fonds Alfred Dreyfus of over 2500 historical documents donated by the grandchildren of Captain Dreyfus.

 Centennial commemoration

 On 12 July 2006, President Jacques Chirac held an official state ceremony marking the centenary of Dreyfus's official rehabilitation.
 This was held in the presence of the living descendants of both Émile Zola and Alfred Dreyfus.
 The event took place in the same cobblestone courtyard of Paris's École Militaire where Capitaine Dreyfus had been officially stripped of his officer's rank.
 Chirac stated that "the combat against the dark forces of intolerance and hate is never definitively won", and called Dreyfus "an exemplary officer" and a "patriot who passionately loved France".
 The French National Assembly also held a memorial ceremony of the centennial marking the end of the affair.
 This was held in remembrance of the 1906 laws that had reintegrated and promoted both Dreyfus and Picquart at the end of the Dreyfus affair.